Creating Blocklists of IP Addresses in Edge, using Azion’s Network Layer Protection

 Activating the Network Layer Protection module

-To enable the Network Layer Protection module, simply access the desired Edge Firewall using Real-Time Manager (RTM), from the Edge Computing menu, and activate the service in the Main Settings tab.
+To enable the Network Layer Protection module, access Real-Time Manager (RTM), open the Products Menu, and select Edge Firewall.
+Then, in the Main Settings tab, activate the Network Layer Protection switch.

-Once enabled, custom lists need to be created and the evaluation criteria and behaviors set that will be applied by the Edge Firewall.
+Once enabled, custom lists need to be created along with the evaluation criteria and behaviors set that will be applied by the Edge Firewall.

 Creating a Network List